 Training is an unfocused activity

-Often, employee training is delivered in long marathon sessions.
+Most employee training sessions are long marathon sessions.
 These sessions often demand the employee to stay away from an already heavy work schedule.
 Expecting an employee to complete their work and attend a full day training session is unrealistic as we only have a finite number of productive working hours in the day.
 Training held during the weekend seems like an imposition on an employee’s work-life balance.
 These lead to a general lack of interest in training programs.

 Training programs must be on-demand now.
 They must push enablement closer to work and give the employee the opportunity to attend when their schedule allows it.